bigbio/pgatk/docs/pypgatk.rst

      		--num_orfs INTEGER             Number of ORFs (default 0) --num_orfs_complement INTEGER  Number of ORFs from the reverse side (default 0) --skip_including_all_cds       By default any transcript that has a defined CDS will be translated, this option disables this features instead it only depends on the biotypes
      		--include_biotypes TEXT        Translate sequences with the spcified biotypes.
 Multiple biotypes can be given separated by comma.
-To translate all sequences in the input_fasta file set this option to ``all`` (default None).
+To translate all sequences in the input_fasta file set this option to ``all`` (default protein coding genes).
      		--exclude_biotypes TEXT        Skip sequences with unwanted biotypes (affected by --include_biotypes) (default None).
      		--biotype_str TEXT             String used to identify gene/transcript biotype in the fasta file (default transcript_biotype).
      		--expression_str TEXT          String to be used for extracting expression value (TPM, FPKM, etc) (default None).